-Associate Church Health and Temperance Leader-The associate leader's duties shall be to assist in the leader's responsibilities.
+Associate Health Ministries Leader-The associate leader's duties shall be to assist in the leader's responsibilities.

-Church Health and Temperance Council-Where practicable, a Church Health and Temperance Council may be appointed.
+Health Ministries Council-Where practical, a Health Ministries Council may be appointed.
 This council is designed to provide dedicated leadership to the church membership and to the community in the field of healthful living, and to assist in cooperative soul-saving activities through a viable program of health and temperance and spiritual emphasis.
-Members should be appointed by the church, and might include:
+(See Notes, #18, p.
+130.)